Yermaw-Shares/Yermaws-Lockouts/README.md

 Horde only

 READ ALL OF THESE STEPS CAREFULLY, THEY ARE ALL REQUIRED

+If you want to bring a friend, just invite them to your group at Step 4.
+No need for then to join my group.

 Step 1: Set Raid Difficulty to Heroic and 25 Player, Enter ICC, Kill the first boss (Lord Marrowgar), Exit ICC
 Step 2: Outside ICC,